The course is for people who value making a difference in their community by contributing to build strong and inclusive

 Check your eligibility

-The CHC52015 Diploma of Community Services is a nationally recognised training and is subsidised by the NSW government's Smart and Skilled program.
+The CHC52015 Diploma of Community Services is a nationally recognised qualification and is subsidised by the NSW government's Smart and Skilled program.

 This qualification reflects the roles of community services, case management and social housing workers involved in the managing, co-ordinating and/or delivering of person-centred services to individuals, groups and communities.